populse/populse_db/README.md

 The module is ensured to work on the platforms Linux and OSX (It is supposed to work on Windows, hasn't been tested yet)

 # Launch the tests

-Add the directory python/populse_db in $PATH, or open this directory inside a terminal
+	python test.py (if python/populse_db/ directory has been added to $PATH, or if $PWD in the terminal)

-	python python/populse_db/test.py
+	python python/populse_db/test.py (from populse_db root folder)

 # Requirements